 They asked us to walk our first two dogs for up to an hour, so we took them out on the trail behind the shelter.
 It’s spacious and runs through fields with horses and crops on either side.
 The shelter is out in the suburbs and surrounded by farmland, so the walks were really pleasant.

 Afterwards, we brought the dogs back and waited for the next ones to take out.
 Be patient, because a lot of people come out to volunteer so it can take some time to get a dog.

 On our second round were assigned a dog that had to walk alone, but that was ok with us.

-After that, I was pretty tired.
+Afterward, I was pretty tired.
 We had walked over three miles with the pups and it looked like most of the dogs had gotten a chance to get out, so we said our goodbyes.
-If you’re hungry, there’s a small cafe to get coffee or a snack before you leave.
+If you want, though, there’s a small cafe to get coffee or a snack before you leave.

 Volunteer in Budapest at Noah’s Ark Animal Shelter

 The shelter is clean and well run, the area is spacious and easy to get to by public transport, and all in all our day at the shelter could not have been easier.

 If you want to give back in Budapest, Noah’s Ark is a great place to do so.

 Visit their website to learn more about how you can get involved and I promise the dogs will thank you 🙂